christytan/OCI-GoldenGate/README.md

 Labs 2 & 3 are geared towards the fleet administrator role responsible for deploying the autonomous exadata infrastructure and container databases.

-Labs 4 onwards are intended for a regular database user, DBA or developer who simply want to spin up an autonomous database in one of the pre-provisioned containers and start building applications.
+Labs 4 and  6 - 12  are intended for a regular database user, DBA or developer who simply want to spin up an autonomous database in one of the pre-provisioned containers and start building applications.

+Lab 13 onwards demonstrate the operational aspects of the service

 ## Goals for this workshop
 - Prepare your private network in the Oracle Cloud Infrastructure